-A Hyper-V Snapshot, now called a Hyper-V Checkpoint beginning with Windows Server 2012, is a fundamentally different thing than a Hyper-V backup.
-Hyper-V backup software works similar to file server backup software but is specialized in how it handles virtual machine data.
+A Hyper-V Snapshot, nowadays called a Hyper-V Checkpoint beginning with Windows Server 2012, is a fundamentally different thing than a Hyper-V backup.
+Hyper-V backup software works similar to file server backup software but is specialized in how it handles virtual machine guests.

-In order to freeze the VM’s state you create one or more Hyper-V snapshots.
+Hyper-V checkpoints are great for development and testing, but not recommended for production use by Microsoft, and there are good reasons for this recommendation.
+In order to freeze the VM’s state you create one or more Hyper-V checkpoints.
 Then, when you want to go back to an earlier state, simply delete the snapshot and Hyper-V merges the related files together and switches back to where the VM used to be in the past.

 Hence, when disaster strikes and the hard drive is damaged, you would lose all your information.
 Even if you had stored the VHDX on a different drive, the VM wouldn’t boot anymore since the configuration now points to non-existing or damanged snapshot files.
 Hard drive damage is only one of many scenarios leading to data loss.
 RAM corruption, for example, is another common one.

 Hyper-V backups are a totally different process.
 A Hyper-V backup software, such as BackupChain is installed on the Hyper-V host and pulls a copy of the VM files while the virtual machine is running, without affecting the VM.
 The backups are stored on a different disk or another server on the network, such as a NAS server, or an FTP site.
 By storing backups elsewhere you eliminate data loss risks resulting from local hardware damage.